abenkhadra/llvm-pass-tutorial/README.md

 - Building LLVM from source
 - Building a trivial out-of-source LLVM pass.

-We will be installing LLVM v`3.9.1` which is the latest as of this writing.
+We will be building LLVM v`3.9.1` which is the latest as of this writing.
 We assume that you have a working compiler toolchain (GCC or LLVM) and that CMake is installed (minimum version 3.4.3).